MIAPPE/ISA-Tab-for-plant-phenotyping/README_update_in_progress.md

 | exp. unit A |                                        | Sampling     | 2017-06-22                      |                                       | sample I     |                                                    |                 |                       |                                          |                 |                       |                              |
 | exp. unit B |                                        | Sampling     | 2017-06-23                      |                                       | sample II    |                                                    |                 |                       |                                          |                 |                       |                              |

+Observations made at the sub-plant level should be recorded as plant level observations using the observed variables to characterize the object of the observation (e.g. Berry sugar content, Fruit weight, Grain Protein content, Leaf 1 width, Leaf 2 width, Leaf 2 length).

 ### Phenotyping